Management Procedures |

 - Requirements for Specific Motions

-Please do not call the judge's staff to inquire about the status of any motion or proposed order in a specific case.
+Do not call the judge's staff to inquire about the status of any motion or proposed order in a specific case.
+Judge Kinkeade’s staff may not, and will not, answer any questions related to the status of a pending motion.

 - Summary Judgment